tsamardzic/lsampling/README.md

 #### in both?

 The problem is that we cannot design models without assuming some properties of the particular language with which we are working, as convincingly shown by [Bender (2011)](https://journals.linguisticsociety.org/elanguage/lilt/article/download/2624/2624-5403-1-PB.pdf).
-For instance, thinking that words are the units of processing -- something we have been doing for decades before subword tokenisation became popular -- is already an assumption about how languages are structured.
-It is OK to assume this if words are relatively short and simple.
-But words are not short and simple in most of the languages so we need to give up this assumption (which is what actually happened).
+For instance, lets look at the case of text **tokenisation**.

+ Segmenting text into words  -- something we had been doing for decades before subword tokenisation became popular -- is driven by a hidden assumption about the structure of language.
+If we spell out this assumption, it would be something like this:

+> Words are atomic units of language.

+It is quite OK to assume this if words are relatively short and simple.
+But words are not short and simple in most of the languages so we need to give up this assumption, which is what actually happened when we moved to subword segmentation.
+This move opened up new questions regarding the granularity level: what subwords?
+Although we still don't know the answer, the systems are working better at arbitrary levels.

 <img src="figures/subword_options.png" alt="tokenisation optins" width="650"/>

-In order to be more objective, our samples need to represent somehow **linguistic diversity**, that is different kinds of languages, in practically everything we do.
-Diverse samples help us avoid assumptions that don't hold.
+In order to be more objective, our samples need to represent, as much as possible **linguistic diversity**, that is different kinds of languages, both in linguistics and NLP.
+Diverse samples help us avoid assumptions that don't hold and do better.
 For instance, subword tokenisation was introduced in order to deal with long and complex words, but it turned out to be a better representation for all languages.
 If we never thought about languages with long and complex words, we might have never found this out.